Site icon Our Breathing Planet

 Outer Banks Climate

-Because of its unique positioning, the stunning Outer Banks, along with its other marvels, enjoys a most remarkable climate.
-In point of fact, despite being less than 30 mi (48 km) offshore in most places, it has a decidedly humid subtropical climate.
+As mentioned previously, because of its unique positioning, the stunning Outer Banks, along with the countless marvels it holds, enjoys a most remarkable climate.
+In point of fact, despite being less than 30 mi (48 km) offshore in most places, it possesses a decidedly humid subtropical climate.

-Even the temperature of the ocean tends to be warmer than that along the continental shore.
-Specifically, this means that wintertime temperatures rarely reach the freezing point, in any part of its area.
-Also, the winds help to moderate the effects of summer temperatures.
+Even the temperature of the ocean tends to be markedly warmer than that along the continental shore.
+Specifically, this means that wintertime temperatures rarely reach the freezing point within any part of its area.
+The winds additionally help to moderate the effects of summer temperatures.

 Generally, though, the winter and fall periods remain somewhat warmer than inland areas.
-Meanwhile, spring and summer tend to be milder, thanks to nearly constant sea winds.
-Sadly, however, its location also makes the region prone to hurricanes.
+Meanwhile, the spring and summer seasons tend to be moderately milder, thanks to nearly constant sea winds.
+Sadly, however, its geographical location also makes the region prone to hurricanes.

-In fact, regardless of its otherwise excellent conditions, it remains the most hurricane prone region north of the state of Florida.
-Finally, although snow in winter does happen, the average yearly total amounts to less than 3 in (7.6 cm) in even the most northern sections.
+In fact, regardless of its otherwise excellent conditions, it lamentably remains the most hurricane prone region north of the state of Florida.
+Thankfully, though snow in winter does sometimes happen, the average total amounts to less than 3 in (7.6 cm) in even the most northern sections.

-Check out our other articles on Earth’s Many Magnificent Bees, Pesquet’s Parrot, Mount Roraima, Naked Man Orchid, Pink Fairy Armadillo, White Witch Moth, Purple Frog
+Check out our other articles on Earth’s Many Magnificent Bees, Pesquet’s Parrot, Mount Roraima, Naked Man Orchid, Pink Fairy Armadillo, White Witch Moth, Purple Frog, Jewelled Gecko

 Exit mobile version